debater-coder/timetabl-app/README.md

 Unlike other bell time apps, Timetabl stores your tokens in HTTPS-only cookies instead of `localStorage`, so that even in the event of an XSS attack, the tokens are secure.

 ## For Contributors
+Feel free to open a PR for small changes, and for larger changes we would appreciate if you could open an issue to justify the change before starting work on a PR.

 To run Timetabl locally, you must first set the `VITE_CLIENT_ID` environment variable to the `client_id` you configured in the SBHS Apps section.
 To simulate the Vercel environment on your local machine, you must also install the [Vercel CLI](https://vercel.com/docs/cli).
 Then to start the vercel dev server run:
 ```
 git clone https://github.com/debater-coder/timetabl-app.git